3 KPIs You Can't Afford To Ignore

 Some companies are better than others at taking opportunities and turning them into customers.

 Where do you fall on the spectrum?
 It’s important to know what your win rate is for several reasons.
 Firstly, you need to identify if that is a problem or not.
 Secondly, you are never going to see a strong return from any marketing efforts if you are on the low end of the spectrum.
-Lastly, you will be wasting any additional spend on other marketing efforts.
+Lastly, you will be wasting any additional spending on other marketing efforts.

 You are much better off improving your phone habits and your in-home sales efforts.
 This way, you can extract more revenue from your existing marketing efforts instead of just throwing more money at marketing in an effort to keep your call log full and your techs busy.